philbertshea/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC10 - Mark attendance for a range of tutorial groups**
+**Use case: UC10 - Mark attendance for multiple tutorial groups**

 **MSS**

-1. User requests to mark attendance for a range of tutorial group in the list, for some week
+1. User requests to mark attendance for a range of tutorial groups in the list, for some week
 2. TAssist marks the tutorial groups as attended for the indicated week

     Use case ends.